sommarskog/sql-docs/azure-sql/managed-instance/create-template-quickstart.md

 ## Prerequisites

 - An Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/)
-- To provision a managed instance in the general case, your user needs to have the role [Managed Instance Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/databases#sql-managed-instance-contributor) assigned on the subscription scope.
+- To provision a managed instance in the general case, your user needs to have the role [SQL Managed Instance Contributor](/azure/role-based-access-control/built-in-roles#sql-managed-instance-contributor) assigned on the subscription scope.
 By contrast, if you are provisioning in a subnet that is already delegated to Azure SQL Managed Instance, only the Microsoft.Sql/managedInstances/write permission is required on that subscription.

 ## Review the template